NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 > Full instructions are available at https://ohmyz.sh/

 # Verify ZSH install and ZSH as default shell
 You probably want zsh as your default shell, so when you open a terminal session zsh will be used by default.
-This is set in your environment variables, below are a few ways to check this is the case:
+This is set in your environment variables, below are a few ways to check the installer set this for you:

 ```
 $ echo $SHELL